• Skip to primary navigation

 • Vanilla: the vanilla contributes to the warm sweet flavor of the custard.

-Making this pumpkin Hong Kong egg tarts recipe is a labor of love, but believe me, it is so worth it.
+Making this pumpkin Hong Kong egg tart recipe is a labor of love, but believe me, it is so worth it.
 Nothing tastes better than a homemade crust.
-Alternatively, you can skip the most complex part by buying pre-made puff pastry or pie dough and filling your tins with that, and go right down to the pumpkin filling.
+Alternatively, you can skip the most complex part by buying pre-made puff pastry or pie dough filling your tins with that, and go right down to the pumpkin filling.

 Pastry Dough